Wellesley Investments & Pensions Ltd.

 - Complaints Procedure

-Formal complaints should be made in writing to the Compliance Manager, Wellesley Investments & Pensions Ltd., Four Michael Street, Limerick.
+Formal Complaints should be made in writing to the Compliance Manager, Wellesley Investments & Pensions Ltd., 59/60 O’Connell Street, Limerick.
 We will acknowledge receipt of your complaint in writing within 5 working days.

 A written update will be issued to you every 20 working days by a nominated individual within our company.